 The octopus was also displayed inside the Tacoma Convention and Trade Center during and after the South Sound Sustainability expo earlier this month.
 The commission also plans to display the octopus atop a tent at dozens of future fairs and community events.

 Geringer notes that the Procession of the Species offers volunteer opportunities for everyone, including those who have been incarcerated.
 For example, a number of residents from “A Beginning Alliance” work release in Olympia have volunteered their time to help move and organize two art studios in the past few years.
 (Event organizers invite the public to create costumes in various art studios in Olympia during the weeks leading up to The Procession of the Species each year).
 Geringer used to work at the work release, which houses male and female offenders, runs a chemical dependency program and provides job search support with an on-site WorkSource representative.
 The residents are eligible for earning community service credit through their efforts.
 The experience they get from volunteering helps them transition back into their communities while getting a lot of prep work done for the event, according to Geringer.

 “It’s amazing how hard they work and we really appreciate the help,” Geringer said.

-In her spare time Geringer dabbles in arts and crafts, having recently completed an art welding course at South Puget Sound Community College.
+In her spare time Geringer dabbles in arts and crafts, having recently completed an art welding course at South Puget Sound Community College, (SPSCC).
 She also enjoys batik, papier-mâché and making luminaries and terrariums.

 “I’ve always enjoyed arts and crafts but the Procession has expanded my ability to be creative,” Geringer said.
 “My favorite part is the collaboration that occurs between artists to make something amazing.”